ashraful100/object-detection-ui/README.md

 --
 This is a Master Project of Mohammad Ashraful Alam, a student of **Information and Automation Engineering(IAE)** course, **Universität Bremen**, Germany.

-The GUI had been developed at 25th October, 2017.
+The GUI had been developed at 23rd November, 2017.

 Prerequisites
 --